 Colloquium at the Slavonic Library

 The research project will organize a two-day academic colloquium in Helsinki in August 2013 in collaboration with the Society of Finnish Slavists and the Slavonic Library at the National Library of Finland.
-In order to find out more information on this event, please, view the Call for Papers.
+The colloquium is funded by the Niilo Helander Foundation.
+In order to find out more information on this event, please, view the Call for Papers and Preliminary Programme.

 Picture: Slavonic Library at the National Library of Czech Republic